Tag Archives: Hellman

 How Logical is Nuclear Deterrence?
 Part 7

 Military officers are trained to fight wars, while the only rational use for nuclear weapons would be to prevent war.
 Putting nuclear weapons under the command of military officers therefore introduces the risk that logic which applies to conventional weapons will be misapplied to nuclear weapons.
-General Thomas Power, Command-in-Chief of the Strategic Air Command (SAC) from 1957 to 1964 appears to have committed exactly that error.
+General Thomas Power, Commander-in-Chief of the Strategic Air Command (SAC) from 1957 to 1964 appears to have committed exactly that error.
 Continue reading

 Posted in Uncategorized | Tagged , , , , , , , , , , , , , , , | Leave a comment